 Edinburgh is perhaps best known as the home of JK Rowling, and where she both began and finished her Harry Potter saga.
 See the city through her eyes, whether from the North British Station Hotel, where JK Rowling finished Harry Potter and the Deathly Hallows (she even signed a bust in the suite where she wrote it) or from one of the two café bars that both claim to be where she wrote most of the first two Harry Potter books.
 Nearby, Tom Riddle’s grave is a significant site, complete with a snake and the engraving “Non Omnis Moriar” (‘Not all of me will die’) – widely speculated to be Rowling’s inspiration for Horcruxes.

-Whether it’s visiting Tom Riddle’s gravestone in Edinburgh or jumping on board the Harry Potter Steam Train for a journey on the Hogwarts Express route, be sure to celebrate the 20th anniversary of the Harry Potter book series with a Ker & Downey adventure that is as memorable as it is magical.
+Whether it’s visiting Tom Riddle’s gravestone in Edinburgh or jumping on board the Harry Potter Steam Train for a journey on the Hogwarts Express route, be sure to celebrate your love of the Harry Potter book series with a Ker & Downey adventure that is as memorable as it is magical.

 We think your whole family will enjoy a Harry Potter tour through some of the iconic spots in the series.
-To add a Harry Potter tour to your next Ker & Downey journey, contact your Luxury Travel Consultant.
+To add a Harry Potter tour to your next Ker & Downey journey, contact your Ker & Downey travel designer.
 Stay up to date with all our online content, follow up on Facebook and Twitter.